 In Section 3, we utilize the exact solution to develop a “Smart- Convergence” algorithm that allows the Pilot to converge to the “Holding Pattern” solution in a minimum number of circuits.
 Here we introduce the concept of the “Coupling Effect” and show that one of the root causes of requiring a large number of circuits to converge to the “Holding Pattern” solution, is due to a lack of understanding of the importance of including the “Coupling Effect” in the convergence process.

-To download the full 63-page paper, complete with charts, graphs, and mathematical formulas, fill out the form below:
+To download the full 63 page paper, complete the form below: